MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/succeed.md

 ---
 title: The succeed stage for your collaborative app
 author: heath-hamilton
-description: Learn what you can do during the final stage of your app to grow your app ms.topic: conceptual ms.localizationpriority: high ms.author: surbhigupta
+description: Learn what you can do during the final stage of your app to grow your app. ms.topic: conceptual ms.localizationpriority: high ms.author: surbhigupta